 There are currently no active references in this article.

-A deciduous tree usually to 15 m.
+A deciduous tree usually to 15 m, though up to 30 m.
 Bark green when young, turning grey to brown with age, smooth.
-Branchlets glabrous, purplish red or greenish, turning darker.
-Buds, ovoid, with four pairs of imbricate scales.
-Leaves broadly pentagonal in outline, base cordate to cuneate, (five-) seven (-nine) lobed, 8–15 × 9–22 cm, lobes ovate, apically acute or acuminate, margins serrulate with acuminate teeth, upper surface mid green, lower surface paler, glabrous except for tufts in vein axils; petiole 4–5 cm long, red to green, glabrous; autumn colours yellow to purple.
-Inflorescence, terminal, paniculate, many flowered.
-Flowers 5-merous, usually dioecious, pedicels long and slender, stamens eight, inserted in the middle of the pubescent nectar disc, ovary pilose.
-Samaras 2.3 to 2.8 cm long, wings spreading nearly horizontally.
+Branchlets glabrous, purplish-red or greenish, bloomed or not, turning darker.
+Buds ovoid, with 4 pairs of scales.
+Leaves broadly pentagonal in outline, base cordate to cuneate, (5–)7(–9) lobed, 8–15 × 9–22 cm, lobes ovate, apically acute or acuminate, margins serrulate with acuminate teeth, upper surface somewhat glossy, mid-green, lower surface paler, glabrous except for tufts in vein axils; petiole 4–5 cm long, red to green, glabrous; autumn colours yellow to purple.
+Inflorescence terminal, paniculate, many flowered.
+Flowers 5-merous, usually dioecious, pedicels long and slender, stamens eight, inserted inside of the pubescent nectar disc, ovary pilose.
+Samaras 2.3–2.8 cm long, wings spreading nearly horizontally.
 Nutlets ovoid.
-Flowering May, with unfolding leaves, fruiting in September, October (Xu et al. 2008).
+Flowering in May, with unfolding leaves, fruiting in September–October.
+(Clarke 1988; Xu et al. 2008).